sagemath/trac_to_gh/Issue 5088.md

 # Issue 5088: [with patch, needs review] use Pohlig-Hellman for generic discrete logarithm

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5088

 Original creator: ylchapuy